waggle-sensor/summer2022/zetterberg/dailylogs.md

 - Met with mentor and other team members to practice presentation
 - Finished presentation for BNL
 - Uploaded recording for Learning on the Lawn

+#### Tuesday August 2nd, 2022
+- Changed plot colormaps to colorblind friendly
+- Worked on research paper
+- Created histogram of cluster distribution

+#### Wednesday August 3rd, 2022
+- Worked on research paper
+- Presented to BNL
+- Cleaned up codes to upload to Github
+- Worked on SULI Peer Review

+#### Thursday August 4th, 2022
+- Finished up SULI deliverables
+- Presented at Learning on the Lawn

+#### Friday August 5th, 2022
+- Cleaned out ANL desktop
+- Uploaded code and data for future use